 The bottom line

-If the pros outweigh the cons, it may be worth taking the steps to get a business consolidation loan.
-Depending on your business’s financial and credit history, plus the amount you owe, you have multiple options.
+If the pros outweigh the cons, it may be worth taking the steps to consolidate business debt.
+Depending on your business’s financial and credit history, plus the amount you owe, you could have multiple options.
 There are traditional lenders, online solutions, SBA loans and even credit card balance transfers to consider.

 Frequently asked questions